SowmyaT-157/naishma-shopping-cart-2/README.md

 ##  Features

   - It is a command-line e-commerce application built using TypeScript and Node.js, designed to simulate basic Admin and Customer interactions in an e-commerce environment
+  - Add a new feature user can choose the role Admin role or Customer role.

 <!-- ###  Admin Role
 - Add new products with full details